bigboggy/vue-location-iq/README.md

 - `update:modelValue`: Triggered when the model value has been updated.
 - `change`: Triggered when the input value has been changed.
+- `selectedPlacesUpdated`: Returns the updates places in an array.

 ## Usage